SoftUni-Internal/interactive-content/EN/07-Unit-Testing/00-Seven-Testing-Principles.md

 The **cost** involved fixing defects at the start, when the project is small is cheaper compared to those found during the later stages of testing.

 [image assetsSrc="Unit-Testing-Example.png" /]

+## 5.Pesticide Paradox

+The Pesticide Paradox in testing shows us that the process of **repeating** the **same tests** over and over eventually will stop find new defects or bugs.

+We can overcome this problem by writing new tests and adding new test data.

+## 6.Testing shows presence of defects:

+It is important to understand that even **after testsing** we cannot say our product is **100% defect free**.

+Our tests cannot prove that our software is free of defects.

+However efficient testing techniques **reduces** the chance of undiscovered bugs/defects.

+## 7.Absence-of-errors fallacy:

+Sometimes our software is tested against wrong requirements.

+Finding and fixing defects itself does not help when:

+- Our system built is unusable.

+- When our software does not fulfill the users needs and expectations.

 [/slide]